Portugal star Ronaldo becomes second men's player to reach 100 international goals | Goal.com

 Ronaldo reached the milestone just before half-time of Tuesday's Nations League match against Sweden, slamming home a free-kick from outside the box to score the game's first goal.

-It wouldn't take long for Ronaldo to reach his 101st goal, as the forward added a second with a fine strike from outside the box in the 72nd minute.
+It wouldn't take long for Ronaldo to reach his 101st goal as the forward netted a fine strike from outside the box in the 72nd minute, giving Portugal all they would need in a 2-0 win.

 The 35-year-old is only the second men's player to reach 100 goals for his country after Ali Daei, who scored 109 times for Iran.